mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api-mlb.en.md

 >
 > Important
 >
-> After installed, the Transparent Checkout can take up to 10 minutes to appear linked in the Shopify store due to the storage in the cache.
-If you need help to install Transparent Checkout, contact [Support.](https://www.mercadopago.com/developers/en/support)
+> After installed, the Checkout Transparente can take up to 10 minutes to appear linked in the Shopify store due to the storage in the cache.
+If you need help to install  Checkout Transparente, contact [Support](https://www.mercadopago.com/developers/en/support).